dice-group/LIMES/manual/user_manual/configuration_file/defining_link_specifications.md

 * **Tmp_Is_Finished_By**: reverse of Tmp_Finishes
 * **Tmp_Overlaps**: Part of the first POI timestamp overlaps with the second POI time stamp.
 * **Tmp_Is_Overlapped_By**: reverse of Tmp_Overlaps
-* **Tmp_Starts**: The start first POI timestamp is tha same as the start of the second POI time stamp.
+* **Tmp_Starts**: The start first POI timestamp is the same as the start of the second POI time stamp.
 * **Tmp_Is_Started_By**: reverse of Tmp_Starts
 * **Tmp_Meets**: The end first POI timestamp meets the start of the second POI time stamp.
 * **Tmp_Is_xBy**: reverse of Tmp_Meets